Old Kent Road: Cultural references

 Old Kent Road is the first property square on the British Monopoly board, priced at £60 and forming the brown set along with the similarly working-class Whitechapel Road.
 It is the only square on the board in South London and south of the Thames.

 The road makes several appearances in literature.
 In Charles Dickens' David Copperfield, the titular character runs down the road trying to escape from London to Dover, though in the narrative the street is still partly rural in nature.
 A public garden on the New Kent Road is named David Copperfield's Garden to mark a spot where the character stopped on his journey and a quote from his aunt is inlaid on the path through the park.
 In 1985, the BBC arts series Arena included a documentary about the road.

 The road is mentioned in the title of the music hall song "Knocked 'em in the Old Kent Road".
 It was written in 1891 by Albert Chevalier, who was the lyricist and original performer; the music was written by his brother Charles Ingle.
 The song was popularised by Shirley Temple's performance in the 1939 film A Little Princess The street is mentioned multiple times in the Madness song "Calling Cards", a song about running an illegitimate business "in a sorting office in the Old Kent Road".
 It is featured in the chorus of the Levellers' song "Cardboard Box City", which criticises the slow action on helping the homeless in London, specifically Old Kent Road being infrequently visited by the wealthy due to its being south of the Thames.
 British girl group Girls Aloud refer to running down the road in the lyrics to their 2005 single "Long Hot Summer".
-It is featured in the TV series The Crown (2016–...)
-Season 2, Episode 5 about the queen's first garden party for the public: [Queen Mother] "I believe...that is "Harry 'The Hammer' Jones.
-A boxer from the Old Kent Road."